Tyler-Lacroix/Tyler-Lacroix.github.io/README.md

 [[Finish self-assessment]]

+### Professional Skills

-The following are a selection of hard and soft skills I learned while participating in the SNHU CS program.
+The following are a selection of hard and soft skills I learned and enhanced while participating in the SNHU Computer Science program.

 | Hard Skills | Soft Skills |
 | ------------- | ------------- |